Tongue-tie (ankyloglossia) is a condition present at birth that restricts the tongue’s range of motion.

 - Severe pain with latch or losing latch

-- Sleep deprivation caused by the baby being unsettled
+- Sleep deprivation results from the baby being unsettled

 - Depression or a sense of failure

-Children with a tongue tie have to contend with difficulties which may only be discovered as they grow older.
+Children with a tongue tie have to contend with difficulties that may become apparent as they grow older.

 These can include: